 Of course, women have varieties of social experiences and personalities, so despite the culture, some will certainly be up for sex with anonymous others.

 The longing for bonded sex emerges from sources other than the horrors listed above.
 And certainly, many men want loving, connected relations, too.
 Justin Garcia, an evolutionary biologist at Binghamton University, observes that, “Having deep relationship with someone can be really magical and people all over the world experience that… (it) can really change someone’s life.”
 But for all the reasons listed above, sex-for-fun may not be so fun for a lot of women, which can leave other options out.

-Posted on July 20, 2011, in body image, feminism, gender, men, objectification, psychology, rape, relationships, sex, sexism, violence against women, women and tagged body image, culture, emotionally connected sex, Evolutionary Psychology, feminism, gender, men, men's health, objectification, psychology, relationships, sex, sexism, sexual assault, sexual dysfunction, sexual repression, sexuality, social psychology, women.
+Posted on July 20, 2011, in body image, feminism, gender, men, objectification, psychology, rape and sexual assault, relationships, sex, sexism, violence against women, women and tagged body image, culture, emotionally connected sex, Evolutionary Psychology, feminism, gender, men, men's health, objectification, psychology, relationships, sex, sexism, sexual assault, sexual dysfunction, sexual repression, sexuality, social psychology, women.
 Bookmark the permalink.
-5 Comments.
+6 Comments.